deeparocks/impactdaos-xyz/posts/4-12-case-studies.md

 ---
 chapter: 4
-title: Case Studies
+title: Impact DAOs Case Studies
 description: We profile 12 Impact DAOs and how they DAO
 ---

 This chapter showcases the 12 Impact DAOs that are part of our study.
 We begin with Impact DAOs addressing societal issues, followed by the ones engaged in climate solutions, and then the meta Impact DAOs providing funding and assistance to social and climate Impact DAOs.

-The Impact DAOs showcase provides an overview of who they are and how they DAO, with links to 1:1 interviews with the builders for deeper insights into their DAO way of making an impact.
+The Impact DAOs case studies provides an overview of who they are, their impact and how they DAO, with links to 1:1 interviews with the builders for deeper insights into their DAO way of making an impact.

-# Human DAO
+# 1. Human DAO

 #### DAO Members Interviewed